-42 Accompanying misguided lobbying in the U. S. Congress also contributes to and exacerbates the problem.
-Munther Isaac Interview with Tucker Carlson, Tucker Carlson Uncensored, April 9, 2024, TCN.

-- setback to the accomplishment of our Lord's Great Commission (Matthew 28:18-20). - 2) An Israeli watchdog organization, called Peace Now, has documented the construction of new Jewish communities in Palestinian territory.
-The Peace Now report is not disputed by either the Israeli government or the Yesha Council, a settler movement, which "confirmed that new Jewish homes are being built on West Bank land, which it refers to as Judea and Samaria and believes was given to Jews by God."
-The U. S. has repeatedly called the settlements illegal. - ➤ DISCUSS (OR FOR INDIVIDUAL REFLECTION): In the light of God's Word cited above and below, how would you respond to this statement by the Yesha Council and others who hold to this misunderstanding of Scripture? - Israel has ignored repeated UN resolutions calling for the correcting of injustices, including a yearly one that Israel permit refugees wishing to return to their homes and live in peace to do so at the earliest possible date and that compensation should be paid for those choosing not to return and for loss or damage to property. - Palestinians do not want to accept offers of compensation, even if they were close to fair value, because they know that to do so would prohibit them from ever recovering their generations-owned homes and properties if a truly just restoration of their land is ever forthcoming. - j.
-For those Palestinians who have been able to retain their land, they face intimidation, beatings and stealing.
-James Hider reports, ministries worldwide.
+- 1) Ironically, uninformed and misguided theology is producing more, extensive, and counterproductive results.
+Much of the money from churches in the U. S. goes not only to the Israeli military but to the building of illegal settlements on land confiscated from Palestinians, many of them Palestinian Christian families, thus severely harming fellow Christians.
+That harm from these developments is causing many Palestinian Christians to sense there is no future for them in their land and to leave.
+45 Furthermore, extended to other settings, similar and additional misguided actions are causing consequences on the Christian presence and having a negative impact throughout the Middle East-e.g., Iraq losing half of its Christian population in its recent war-resulting in a severe setback to the accomplishment of our Lord's Great Commission (Matthew 28:18-20). - 2) An Israeli watchdog organization, called Peace Now, has documented the construction of new Jewish communities in Palestinian territory.
+The Peace Now report is not disputed by either the Israeli government or the Yesha Council, a settler movement, which "confirmed that new Jewish homes are being built on West Bank land, which it refers to as Judea and Samaria and believes was given to Jews by God."46 The U. S. has repeatedly called the settlements illegal.47 - ➤ DISCUSS (OR FOR INDIVIDUAL REFLECTION): In the light of God's Word cited above and below, how would you respond to this statement by the Yesha Council and others who hold to this misunderstanding of Scripture? - i.
+Israel has ignored repeated UN resolutions calling for the correcting of injustices, including a yearly one that Israel permit refugees wishing to return to their homes and live in peace to do so at the earliest possible